iammane/security/Windows Setup.md

 These resources are web based tools that you can access from anywhere.

-* [crt.sh](https://crt.sh) - Checks certificates for a given domain (weird, seems kind of flakey but have used this previously.
-Will come back to it).
+* [crt.sh](https://crt.sh) - Handy for crawling all associated certificates registered to a specific domain.
 * [Qualys SSL Test](https://www.ssllabs.com/ssltest/) - Very good web based SSL server test, useful in seeing various kinds of information around the SSL/TLS configuration for a given site / web app.